-Non-Flowing Maneuvers to Avoid
+Maneuvers to Avoid

-- There are also a few "No Fun Maneuvers" (NFMs) that should be avoided if possible - Any maneuver that requires a 1st gear down shift - 360 degree pivot turns or also known as a spin cone - Narrow, walled in sharp turns - Gates or Slaloms with severe offsets and short spacing (45' spacing; 10' offset) - Two 90 degree walled in turns (shaped like a "Z") just before the finish lights, which is O.K. for a start - but no way to finish! - Hitting the brakes hard just before the lights
+- Avoid maneuvers that could make a car roll - Don't use significantly off camber turns, especially right turns - Don't use decreasing radius right turns especially sharp ones - Avoid "one-two" hard corrections following a fast section as can can be found in a decreasing slalom - There are also a few "No Fun Maneuvers" (NFMs) that I would recommend avoiding if possible - Any maneuver that requires a 1st gear down shift - 360 degree pivot turns or also known as a spin cone - Narrow, walled in sharp turns - Gates or Slaloms with severe offsets and short spacing (45' spacing; 10' offset) - Two 90 degree walled in turns (shaped like a "Z") just before the finish lights, which is O.K. for a start but no way to finish! - Hitting the brakes hard just before the lights